 - Salivary glands

-Tumors in the mouth and throat include both benign and malignant types.
+Tumors in the mouth and throat include both benign (not cancer) and malignant types.

 - Benign tumors, although they may grow and penetrate below the surface layer of tissue, do not spread by metastasis to other parts of the body.
 Benign tumors of the oropharynx are not discussed in this article.

 Premalignant conditions are cell changes that are not cancer but which may become cancer if not treated.

 - Dysplasia is another name for these precancerous cell changes It means abnormal growth.

 - Dysplasia can be detected only by taking a biopsy of the lesion.